 Milken Community School, Los Angeles County

-Wendy Ordower has been the director of Service Learning at Milken Community School for 18 years.
+Wendy Ordower has been the director of Service Learning at Milken Community School for 19 years.
 Currently, she orchestrates programming for students in grades 6 – 12.
-In her role, she strives to integrate service into the curriculum, aligning authentic service experiences with student interests.
-She is passionate about Holocaust and genocide education and has partnered with organizations like the Holocaust Museum of Los Angeles, the AJC and Italian Consulate for student programming surrounding International Holocaust Remembrance Day and Yom HaShoah commemoration.
+In her role, she strives to purposefully integrate service into the curriculum by aligning authentic service experiences with student interests.
+She is passionate about Holocaust and genocide education and has partnered with organizations like the Holocaust Museum of Los Angeles, the American Jewish Committee and the Italian Consulate for student programming surrounding International Holocaust Remembrance Day and Yom HaShoah.

 Dinuba High School, Tulare County

 Tracy Teran has been in the field of education since 2008.
 She began her career as a lecturer of art, teaching courses in art theory, art appreciation and art history as a faculty member for Clovis Community College and California State University, Fresno.
-Tracy recently transitioned to the K – 12 level to apply her higher education knowledge to impact students at the high school level.
-She is currently working at the secondary level as a World History teacher and National History Day Club advisor at Dinuba High School in Tulare County.
+In 2021, Tracy transitioned to apply her higher education knowledge to impact students at the high school level.
+She is currently is bringing a rich Holocaust and genocide education to her high school students as a Dual Enrollment Instructor for Art Appreciation and a World History teacher at Dinuba High School in Tulare County.
+She is also a National History Day Club advisor.
 Her goal as an educator is to provide engaging, relevant and rigorous lessons to meet the needs of all students.
-Tracy holds a B.A. in History/Art History from UCLA, an M.A. in Art, Emphasis Art History from California State University, Long Beach and a Teaching Credential from California State University, Fresno.
+Tracy holds a BA in History/Art History from UCLA, an MA in Art, Emphasis Art History from California State University, Long Beach and a Teaching Credential from California State University, Fresno.